sier2/sier2/docs/source/index.rst

         def execute(self):
             self.int_out = self.initial + 1

-    class Display(Gizmo):
+    class Display(Block):
         result = param.Integer(label='Result', doc='to be displayed')

         def execute(self):
             print(f'Result is {self.result}.')

-The ``execute()`` method in each Gizmo is called automatically when an input parameter is assigned a value.
+The ``execute()`` method in each block is called automatically when an input parameter is assigned a value.

 Creating a dag
 --------------

-A dag is created using an instance of :class:`gizmo.Dag`.
+A dag is created using an instance of :class:`sier2.Dag`.

 .. code-block:: python

     dag = Dag(doc='Increment and display')

-The dag is used to connect gizmo instances using the :func:`gizmo.Dag.connect` method.
+The dag is used to connect block instances using the :func:`sier2.Dag.connect` method.

 .. code-block:: python